Superlend/superkat/docs/whitepaper.md

 - Guardian:
     - Set strategy cap.
     - Adjust strategy allocation points.
-    - Set strategy as `Emergency` or revert it back.
+    - Set strategy as `Emergency` or revert it back to `Active` status.
+- Rebalancer:
+    - Execute rebalance operation.

-### Strategy Emergency Status
+### Strategy Emergency Status as Circuit-Breaker

-In case of a faulty strategy that has already an allocated amount, the Guardian can set that strategy status as `Emergency`, therefore the Earn vault will be functioning as expected, without taking into account that specific strategy.
+In case of a faulty strategy that has already been allocated funds, the Guardian can set that strategy status as `Emergency`, therefore the Earn vault will be functioning as expected, without taking into account that specific strategy when executing a harvest or rebalance.

+When a strategy is set as `Emergency`, the strategy allocated amount is no longer available for the Earn vault and the depositors, therefore the same [loss deduction mechanism](#loss-deduction) as when harvesting a net negative yield is applied, that amount gets deducted from the total allocated amounts, and accounted as loss.

 The Guardian can toggle back the strategy status back to active anytime.
+At the time of changing a strategy status from `Emergency` to `Active`, the Earn vault balance in that strategy will be stored as the `allocated` amount, and will added to the total allocated amount.
+Therefore, that amount will be instantly available to gulp and smeared as interest to depositors.

 ### Native ERC20 Votes

-Euler Earn vault natively integrates with ERC20Votes contract to support Compound-like voting and delegation, therefore the users and shareholders of a certain Earn vault, can use their shares as voting power in the vault governance.
+Euler Earn vault natively integrates with ERC20Votes contract to support Compound-like voting and delegation, therefore the shareholders of an Earn vault, can use their shares as voting power in the vault governance.

 ## Immutability, Management and Fees

-The EulerEarn is a robust and yet flexible protocol, by providing an immutable set of contracts and a set of parameters to configure.
+Euler Earn is a robust and flexible protocol, by providing an immutable set of contracts and a set of parameters to configure.

 The core contracts are fully immutable, where the set of parameters to configure are governed by the different roles owner, as explained above.
 Additionally, risk curators can easily provide a fully immutable experience by revoking access to the roles mentioned above.

-Euler DAO can’t take fees on Euler Earn Vaults but Vaults owners can set a performance fee, as explained above.
+Euler DAO can't take fees on Euler Earn Vaults but Vaults owners can set a performance fee, as explained above.
 The maximum performance fee is 50%.